Walt Disney World: 1980s–2020

 In October 2009, Disney World announced a competition to find a town to become twinned with.
 In December 2009, after Rebecca Warren won the competition with a poem, they announced the resort will be twinned with the English town of Swindon.

 George Kalogridis was named president of the resort in December 2012, replacing Meg Crofton, who had overseen the site since 2006.

+As of October 27, 2014, Walt Disney World is covered by a permanent FAA prohibited airspace zone that restricts all airspace activities without approval from the federal government of the United States, including usage of drones.

 On January 21, 2016, the resort's management structure was changed, with general managers within a theme park being in charge of an area or land, instead of on a functional basis, as previously configured.
 Theme parks have already had a vice-president overseeing them.
 Disney Springs and Disney Sports were also affected.
 Now hotel general managers manage a single hotel instead of some managing multiple hotels.

 On October 18, 2017, it was announced that resort visitors could bring pet dogs to Disney's Yacht Club Resort, Disney's Port Orleans Resort – Riverside, Disney's Art of Animation Resort, and Disney's Fort Wilderness Resort & Campground.

 In 2019, Josh D'Amaro replaced George Kalogridis as president of the resort.
 He had previously held the position of vice president of Animal Kingdom.
-D'Amaro was subsequently promoted to chairman of Disney Parks, Experiences and Products in May 2020, succeeding Bob Chapek, who was promoted to CEO of The Walt Disney Company in February 2020.
+D'Amaro was subsequently promoted to chairman of Disney Parks, Experiences and Products in May 2020, succeeding Bob Chapek, who was promoted to CEO of the Walt Disney Company in February 2020.
 Jeff Vahle, who served as president of Disney Signature Experiences subsequently took over as president of the resort.